h-aung/C2-GaMe-Classification-of-Cluster-Galaxy-Membership/README.md

 Once downloaded, edit the filepaths in the "Filepaths" section of the Jupyter Notebook to point to the appropriate files.

+## C2-GaMe-Statistical-Metrics.ipynb

+This notebook shows computation of each of the statistical metrics presented in the paper's tables.
+Also, this notebook contains code for the generation of the ROC curves (Fig 2) and calibration plots (Fig 3) figures.
+The saved data is in the "Saved Predictions" folder at [https://drive.google.com/drive/folders/1qjy32e_gtoafJlajz9N8v14aPLFbhX8o?usp=sharing](https://drive.google.com/drive/folders/1SxetDYJoWt_sLOc9spp3FttuM-cjRg29?usp=sharing) for download.

+Once downloaded, edit filepaths appropriately.

 ## C2GaMe Classifiers

 To access and download the RF, KNN, and Logistic Regression classifiers used in the C2GaMe module, please see the "Classifiers" folder at [https://drive.google.com/drive/folders/1qjy32e_gtoafJlajz9N8v14aPLFbhX8o?usp=sharing](https://drive.google.com/drive/folders/1SxetDYJoWt_sLOc9spp3FttuM-cjRg29?usp=sharing).